Are you contemplating the best place to put a rat trap in your home?

 You only need a tiny amount at the right place to make it harder for them to take the bait quickly.
 Using a small amount forces the rat to come closer to the bait, likely catching the rat.

-Remember, you need to replace the bait always because you want it fresh with the scent attracting them.
+Remember, you must always replace the bait because you want it fresh with the scent attracting them.

 You should take precautions when changing the bait and wear plastic gloves instead of using your bare hands.
 Rats avoid any bait that carries human scents.